petter-holmberg/elements/README.md

 ##### Lists

 Lists have regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+Lists also provide a monadic interface through the member functions `.map` and `.flat_map`.

 ###### Singly-linked lists